 This course examines the history of and contemporary debates around theoretical criminology, criminalisation, globalisation, social deviance, the development of social control, surveillance and punishment, neoliberalism, migration and the links between criminological analysis and social theory.

 We will address and consider key texts and research studies that have made a significant contribution to challenging our conventional understanding of the problem of crime and what to do about it.

-We will also look at the emerging horizons for criminology by close readings of recent works by leading authors in the field.
+To gain a solid understanding of the emerging horizons for criminology by close readings of recent works by leading authors in the field.

-The module is structured as a weekly 2-hour seminar during the Autumn Term.
 Student participation is essential to make the seminar work properly.
 For this, students are expected to work in small groups, to read background material for the seminar discussion, introduce and critically assess the topic.
 For each week one or two key readings are identified that every student will read; supporting material can be obtained from the recommended and background reading sections of this module outline.

 - Welch, M.; Schuster, L. (2005-11-01) 'Detention of asylum seekers in the US, UK, France, Germany, and Italy: A critical view of the globalizing culture of control', in Criminology and Criminal Justice. vol. 5 (4) , pp.331-355

 - Garland, David.
 (2001) 'A History of the Present', in The culture of control: crime and social order in contemporary society, Oxford: Oxford University Press., pp.1-26

 - Fleury-Steiner, Benjamin D.; Dunn, Kerry; Fleury-Steiner, Ruth.
 (2009-01) 'Governing through crime as commonsense racism', in Punishment & Society. vol. 11 (1) , pp.5-24